terraphim/terraphim.ai/content/_index.md

 **Individuals** can't find relevant information in different knowledge repositories: personal like Roam Research/Obsidian/Coda/Notion or team focused like Jira/Confluence/Sharepoint.
 There are  growing concerns about the privacy of the data and sharing individuals data across an ever-growing list of services, some of which have a questionable data ethics policy (i.e. Miro policy stated they can market any user content without permission as of Jan 2020)

 # Proposal
 **Terraphim** is a privacy preserving AI assistant which works for you under your full control.
-It is a local search engine which can be configured to search for different types of content, such as Stackoverflow, Github, local filesystem with a pre-defined folder including Markdown Files.
+Staring from local search engine which can be configured to search for different types of content, such as Stackoverflow, Github, local filesystem with a pre-defined folder including Markdown Files and then take Terraphim forward to work with other user's owned content.
 Use modern algorithms for AI/ML, data fusion and distributed communication techniques to run AI assistants on user's hardware.

 # Ask